KERNELULTRAS/LegacyIce/Ubuntu14.04-script/README.md

 in ~/.icewm/startup

+(Comment it)
 ### Notes
-* Key shortcut is in ~/.icewm/keys
+* Key shortcut is in file ~/.icewm/keys
 * Selected theme is in file ~/.icewm/theme
-* Theme is in directory ~/.icewm/themes
+* Themes is in directory ~/.icewm/themes
-* Program icons on panel is in ~/.icewm/toolbar
+* Programs (icons) on panel is in file ~/.icewm/toolbar
-* Starup script is in ~/.icewm/startup
+* Starup script is in file ~/.icewm/startup
-* Custom scripts in ~/.icewm/contrib
+* Custom scripts in directory ~/.icewm/contrib

 #### Disable compositor
 Add # at the beginning of the line